Get your refund faster -- Tell IRS to Direct Deposit Your Refund to One, Two or Three Accounts

 With split refunds, you have a convenient option for managing your money — sending some of your refund to an account for immediate use and some for future savings — teamed with the speed and safety of direct deposit.

 Your refund should only be deposited directly into accounts that are in your own name; your spouse’s name or both if it’s a joint account.
+No more than three electronic refunds can be deposited into a single financial account or pre-paid debit card.
+Taxpayers who exceed the limit will receive an IRS notice and a paper refund.

 Whether you file electronically or on paper, direct deposit gives you access to your refund faster than a paper check.